XTB Trading Review 2023

 XTB Trading Spreads

-The best place to start is by looking at the EUR/USD currency pair, which typically has the lowest spread of any forex pair.
-At XTB, the spread for a EUR/USD trade is just 0.1 pip – that’s pretty incredible considering most low-cost brokers charge around 0.6 to 0.8 pips.
+The EUR/USD currency pair typically has the lowest spread of any forex pair.
+At XTB, the spread for a EUR/USD trade is just 0.1 pip, whereas many low-cost brokers charge around 0.6 to 0.8 pips.
 Notably, the EUR/GBP pair, which is a minor currency pair and generally has a spread over 1 pip, comes with a spread of just 0.2 pips at XTB.

-XTB also has shockingly low spreads for index trades.
-You can buy and sell CFDs for the popular S&P 500 index at a spread of just 0.4 pips, compared to 0.7 pips at most other low-cost UK brokers.
+XTB also has low spreads for index trades.
+You can buy and sell CFDs for the popular S&P 500 index at a spread of just 0.4 pips, compared to 0.7 pips at many other low-cost UK brokers.

 XTB Trading Fees

 XTB is commission-free for forex, index, commodities, and cryptocurrency trading with a Standard account.
 But regardless of what type of account you choose, you will pay fixed commissions for stock and ETF trading with this broker.

 The broker charges a flat commission of 0.08% for every stock and ETF trade, regardless of what type of account you have.
 The minimum commission is £10 for most trades, so you cannot save money by placing smaller orders.
 When considering the per-trade commission and the spread on stock CFDs together, XTB is actually one of the more expensive UK brokers for stock and ETF trading.